 Paypal is the original P2P payment transfer platform, established in 1998 as ‘Cofinity’ before being acquired by eBay in 2002.
 It later received the digital wallet company Xoom Corporation in 2005, expanding its user base.

 Venmo, a subsidiary of Paypal, was created in 2009 by Andrew Kortina and Iqram Magdon-Ismail to enable quick money transfers.
 In 2012, Venmo was acquired by Braintree, which was subsequently purchased by Paypal in 2013.
 Therefore, Venmo is now owned by Paypal.

-On the other hand, Zelle is an U.S. based P2P payment app that is functional only in the U.S. launch in 2017.
-It is backed by several banks of the U.S. namely, Bank of America, Wells Fargo, JP Morgan Chase, Capital One, US Bank, BB&T, and PNC Bank.
-Like Venmo, Zelle also serves in the U.S.
+On the other hand, Zelle is a P2P payment app exclusive to the United States, launched in 2017.
+It is supported by several major US banks, including Bank of America, Wells Fargo, JP Morgan Chase, Capital One, US Bank, BB&T, and PNC Bank.
+Like Venmo, Zelle operates within the United States.

-PayPal has been the oldest P2P payment app in this comparative guide, it has 305 million users in 203 countries and manages the fund exchanges in 26 countries.
+i.
+Paypal, the oldest app in this guide, boasts 305 million users across 203 countries and facilitates fund transfers in 26 countries.

 I’m a Nerd and very proud of it!
 I love to write about anything Tech related.
 Subscribe to our blog for helpful tips, tricks & news.